Ride2Rail/geolocation-fc/README.md

 ```

 ## Responses
- - If everything went fine, you should receive _"OK", 200_ response.
+ - If everything went fine, API returns JSON and _200_ response code.
+ - If there is a wrong geo attribute name, API returns JSON reason with _400_ response code
- - In case of bad input data you receive _400_ response code.
+ - In case of bad input data API returns _400_ response code.
- - If the writing to cache fails, you receive _500_ response code.
+ - If the writing or reading the cache fails, API returns _500_ response code.